renmarin/Web-Chat/README.md

 At this point, your Django app should be running at port 8000 on your Docker host.
 On Docker Desktop for Mac and Docker Desktop for Windows, go to http://localhost:8000

-9. Use `sudo docker exec -ti [your_container] bash` to connect to container's terminal.
-To see your container id use `docker ps` command.

 ## Set up Django app

-1. Include the Web Chat URLconf in your project urls.py like this:
+1. Include the Web Chat URLconf in your project **urls.py** like this:
     ```
     from django.urls import include
     urlpatterns = [